top of page

 There is no moment the music swells, the lights shift, and the world claps you back in.
 Well, except for those moments when a round of applause rises at the end of a song and The Universe gives you a nudge, whispers that’s for you.

 There’s still the endless meals to be cooked.
 The washing up.
 The bills.
 The laundry.
 The dog needing to be walked.
-My kids still need me - my time, my attention, my presence.
-They’re growing up, as we do.
+My kids still need me.
+My time, my attention, my presence.
+But they’re growing up, as we do.

 But I am at peace.
 And maybe that’s always been the destination.